Nishchey27/ai-cloud-lab/README.md

 ## 📝 A Note on the API Provider

-Our initial plan was to use the sponsor's Cerebras API.
+Our initial plan was to use the Cerebras API.
 During development, we encountered a persistent, region-specific DNS issue.
 To ensure a functional project, we demonstrated adaptability by pivoting to the Groq API.
 Our `ai_brain.py` module is designed to be provider-agnostic.

 ## 🎬 Demo Video